Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 Support for Code Injection
 ==========================

-It may be useful to decide, at compile-time, based on tokens specified on the command-line, whether some code should be enabled.
+It may be useful to decide, at compile-time, whether some code should be added / removed / transformed / generated based on tokens defined by the user through compilation flags (typically specified in makefiles).

 Defining a token